extremscorner/libogc2/README.md

 When asked for a `libogc2-libfat` provider, `libogc2-libdvm` is generally preferred, but `libogc2-libfat` may be chosen if you have concerns regarding exFAT's legal status.
 If you have a need for `libogc2-libdvm` without exFAT support, please open an issue.

+No code changes should be necessary when migrating from libfat to libdvm.

 ## Migrating from libogc

 ### GNU Make